Developer blog

 The problem

-with a single POST and a poll loop — no models to host, no voices to train.
+This tutorial skips all of that.
+You get speaker-aware dubbing with one POST and a poll loop.
+No models to host, no voices to train.

 What you'll build

-A tiny script that takes a video URL, dubs it into another language, and downloads
+A small script that takes a video URL, dubs it into another language, and downloads the result.
+Three calls:

-1. POST /api/v1/dub — submit a job (returns 201 { id, state })
+1. POST /api/v1/dub: submit a job (returns 201 { id, state })

-2. GET /api/v1/jobs/{id} — poll until state: "done"
+2. GET /api/v1/jobs/{id}: poll until state: "done"

 3. Download the finished MP4 from archiveUrl